9 Commonwealth

 9 Commonwealth (2013)

-On May 20, 1910, Wolcott Johnson entered into a party wall agreement with the estate of Otis Norcross, owners of 9 Commonwealth.
+On May 20, 1910, the estate of Otis Norcross entered into a party wall agreement with Wolcott Johnson, owner of 7 Commonwealth.

 Lucy Norcross died in February of 1916.

 Grenville Norcross remained unmarried and continued to live at 9 Commonwealth.
-By 1920 (and probably from about the time of Lucy Norcross’s death) he was joined by his widowed sister, Laura (Norcross) Marrs, whose husband had died in 1912 in Florence.
+By 1917, he was joined by his widowed sister, Laura (Norcross) Marrs, whose husband had died in 1912 in Florence.
 She continued to live at 9 Commonwealth until her death in 1926.

-During the 1928-1929 winter season, Grenville Norcross was living elsewhere and 9 Commonwealth was the home of Anna Clark (Clapp) Frothingham, the widow of Rev. Paul Revere Frothingham of the Arlington Street Church.
-She previously had lived at the Hotel Vendôme, and before that at the Hotel Touraine (southeast corner of Boylston and Tremont) and 294 Beacon.
+During the 1928-1929 winter season, Grenville Norcross was living elsewhere and 9 Commonwealth was the home of Anna Clark (Clapp) Frothingham, the widow of Rev. Paul Revere Frothingham, who had been minister of the Arlington Street Church.
+She previously had lived at the Hotel Vendome, and before that at 294 Beacon and the Hotel Touraine (southeast corner of Boylston and Tremont), where they were living at the time of his death in November of 1926.
 She was the sister-in-law of Mary Shreve (Ames) Frothingham, widow of Louis Adams Frothingham, who moved to 7 Commonwealth at about that time.

-By the 1929-1930 winter season, 9 Commonwealth was once again the home of Grenville Norcross.
+By 1930, Anna Frothingham had resumed living at the Hotel Vendome and 9 Commonwealth was once again the home of Grenville Norcross.
 He continued to live there until his death February of 1937.

 On September 15, 1937, 7 Commonwealth was purchased from Otis Norcross’s estate by the Newbury Realty Company.